gottacatchenall/ms_sampling_effort/manuscript.md

 From @fig:associations, we see that divergence from indepedent probability of observing to species cooccuring for a set host-parasite metaweb across XX sites [@Hadfield2014TalTwo].
-What is meant be interaction?
-Niche partitioning is a way in which species interact.

 # The impact of false-negatives on network analysis and prediction